-'Lock Him Up': Trump Greeted With Boos And Jeers At World Series Game
+'Lock Him Up': Trump Greeted With Boos And Jeers At World Series Game 5

 "They gotta dress me up in a lot of heavy armor.
 I'll look too heavy.
 I don't like that," Trump said.

-Instead of the president, José Andrés, a Spanish-born chef and restaurateur known for providing free emergency meals to hurricane victims as well as to furloughed federal workers, threw out the first pitch to stadium-wide applause.
+Instead of the president, José Andrés, a Spanish-born chef and Washington restaurateur known for providing free emergency meals to victims of natural disasters as well as to furloughed federal workers through his organization World Central Kitchen, threw out the first pitch to stadium-wide applause.

 Andrés has long been an outspoken critic of Trump, especially the president's hardline immigration policies.

-In 2015, Andrés pulled out of a plan to open a restaurant in the Trump International Hotel in Washington after then-candidate Trump made disparaging remarks about Mexican immigrants, calling them drug dealers and rapists as he campaigned for office.
+In 2015, Andrés pulled out of a plan to open a restaurant in the Trump International Hotel in Washington after then-candidate Trump made disparaging remarks about Mexican immigrants, calling them drug dealers and rapists as he campaigned.

-On Sunday evening, Andrés thanked the Nationals and the league for inviting an immigrant to throw the first pitch.
+On Sunday evening, Andrés thanked the Nationals and the MLB for inviting an immigrant to throw the first pitch.